New Inn Needwood

 The New Inn, situated 4 miles west of Burton On Trent, and 3 miles north of Barton Under Needwood

 Barry & Gail retired from the New Inn in September 2014 after 21 years of looking after this fine building.
-Sadly, The New Inn, now boarded up, has fell on hard times.
-Sold numerous times but remains derelict.
+Sadly, The New Inn is now closed.
+Sold numerous times at auction and allowed to go derelict.
+It has finally been bought by a developer and is in the process of being transformed into Apartments.

-Many thanks go to Marchington I.T for producing this web site to celebrate the New Inn and her long history.
+Many thanks go to Marchington I.T Computer Solutions for producing this web site to celebrate the New Inn and her long history.